verrazzano/docs/content/en/docs/customize/storage.md

 ### Customize persistence globally using `defaultVolumeSource`

 {{< alert title="NOTE" color="warning" >}}
-Persistent storage is always required for MySQL starting with Verrazzano release 1.5.
-If `defaultVolumeSource` is configured to use `emptyDir`, that configuration setting will be ignored for MySQL.
+Beginning in version 1.5, persistent storage is always required for MySQL.
+If `defaultVolumeSource` is configured to use `emptyDir`, then MySQL will ignore that configuration setting.
 {{< /alert >}}

 If `defaultVolumeSource` is configured, then that setting will be used for all components that require storage.